wasm-forge/examples/ic-turso/README.md

-# Run Limbo on the IC
+# Run turso on the IC

-This project shows how to compile and run the Limbo database (a compatible Sqlite alternative written in Rust) in the IC canister.
+This project shows how to compile and run the turso database (a compatible Sqlite alternative written in Rust) in the IC canister.

 ## Prerequisites